xeliz/mq/README.md

 # mq
 A simple (primitive) message queue handler in Python.
-Not persistent, not transactional.
-Also, no authentication.
+No authentication supported.